 The government-wide, proprietary, investment trust, and pension trust funds are reported using the economic resources measurement focus and the accrual basis of accounting.
 Other agency funds do not use a measurement focus.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Non-exchange transactions, in which the County gives (or receives) value without directly receiving (or giving) equal value in exchange, include property and sales taxes, grants, entitlements, and donations.
-On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
+Using the accrual basis of accounting, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenues from sales tax are recognized when the underlying transactions take place.
 Revenues from grants, entitlements, and donations are recognized in the fiscal year in which all eligible requirements have been satisfied.

 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-Property taxes are accrued when their receipt is within sixty days after the end of the accounting period so as to be both measurable and available.
+Property taxes are accrued when their receipt is within sixty days after the end of the accounting period, so as to be both measurable and available.
 Sales taxes, interest, certain state and federal grants, and charges for services are accrued when their receipt occurs within ninety days after the end of the accounting period.
-Expenditures are generally recorded when a liability is incurred, as under accrual accounting.
+Expenditures are generally recorded when a liability is incurred, as under the accrual basis of accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments are recorded only when payment is due.
 General capital assets acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term debt and capital leases are reported as other financing sources.

-For its business-type activities and enterprise funds, the County has elected, under GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, to apply all applicable GASB pronouncements as well as any applicable pronouncements of the Financial Accounting Standards Board, the Accounting Principles Board, or any Accounting Research Bulletins issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements.
-The GASB periodically updates its codification of the existing Governmental Accounting and Financial Reporting Standards which, along with subsequent GASB pronouncements (Statements and Interpretations), constitutes GAAP for governmental units.
+For its business-type activities and enterprise funds, the County has elected, under Governmental Accounting Standards Board (GASB) Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, to apply all applicable GASB pronouncements as well as any applicable pronouncements of the Financial Accounting Standards Board, the Accounting Principles Board, or any Accounting Research Bulletins issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements.
+The GASB periodically updates its codification of the existing Governmental Accounting and Financial Reporting Standards which, along with subsequent GASB pronouncements (Statements and Interpretations), constitutes accounting principles generally accepted in the United States of America (GAAP) for governmental units.

-As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
+As a general rule, the effect of inter-fund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule are payments-in-lieu of taxes and other charges between the government's enterprise funds and the various other funds of the government.

 Amounts reported as program revenues include: 1) charges to customers or applicants for goods, services, or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions.
 Internally dedicated resources are reported as general revenues rather than as program revenues.
-Likewise, general revenues include all taxes.